Evert0x/Telegram/README.md

 # Telegram Totality
 A telegram fork with integrated non-custodial Ethereum wallet.
 Bot creators are able to create in chat actions that let users send Ethereum transactions and interact with Ethereum protocols in an intuitive way.
+Made during https://hackathon.money/.

 **Examples**
 - https://github.com/Evert0x/ENSbot